lihaoyi/scala.rx/readme.md

 In this case, we define a web page which has a `html` value (a `Rx[String]`).
 However, depending on the `url`, it could be either a `HomePage` or an `AboutPage`, and so our `page` object is a `Rx[WebPage]`.

 Having a `Rx[WebPage]`, where the `WebPage` has an `Rx[String]` inside, seems natural and obvious, and Scala.Rx lets you do it simply and naturally.
 This kind of objects-within-objects situation arises very naturally when modelling a problem in an object-oriented way.
-The ability of Scala.Rx to gracefully handle the corresponding [Rx][1]s within [Rx][1]s allows it to gracefully fit into this paradigm, something I found lacking in most of the [[Related-Work]] I surveyed.
+The ability of Scala.Rx to gracefully handle the corresponding [Rx][1]s within [Rx][1]s allows it to gracefully fit into this paradigm, something I found lacking in most of the [Related Work](#related-work) I surveyed.

-Most of the examples here are taken from the [unit tests](src/test/scala/rx/BasicTests.scala), which provide more examples on guidance on how to use this library.
+Most of the examples here are taken from the [unit tests](shared/test/scala/rx/BasicTests.scala), which provide more examples on guidance on how to use this library.

 Additional Operations